Memphis rapper Gangsta Boo dead at 43 - NewsBreak

 Memphis rapper Gangsta Boo dead at 43

-Gangsta Boo, whose real name is Lola Mitchell, was found dead at Whitehaven home on Sunday evening.Watch Memphis Hip-Hop Legend Gangsta Boo on Live At 9
+Gangsta Boo, whose real name is Lola Mitchell, was found dead at Whitehaven home on Sunday evening.3 injured in shooting at Knoxville rap concert

 Early indications from loved ones are that no foul play was suspected in her death.